YoussefSZaki/CS50-SQL/psets4/census/readme.md

 ## Complete Questions
 ## Specification

-In each of the corresponding `.sql` files, write a SQL statement to create each of the following views of the data in `census.db`.
+Write a SQL statement to create each of the following views of the data in `census.db`.
 Note that, while views can be created from other views, each of your views should stand alone (i.e., not rely on a prior view).

 ### Rural